galil34/IDS2024S/hw/3/README.md

 2. Name and briefly describe three different applications of Computational and Data Sciences.

 3. Name the two types of scientific reasoning.
 **Inductive and Deductive**
+4. Provide an example that shoes logical implication does not necessarily imply physical causation.

-4. Policeman, jewelry, and burglar.
+5. Policeman, jewelry, and burglar.

-5. Logical Implication.
+6. Logical Implication.

-6. Logical product denial.
+7. Logical product denial.

-7. Logic functions with 1 input.
+8. Logic functions with 1 input.

-8. Logic functions with 2 inputs.
+9. Logic functions with 2 inputs.

-9. Logic functions in terms of logic functions.
+10. Logic functions in terms of logic functions.

-10. The fundamental logical operators.
+11. The fundamental logical operators.

-11. Probability Theory: correspondence with commonsense.

-12. The fundamental desiderata of Probability Theory.

-13. Consider the following series of questions:
+12. Consider the following series of questions:
 a.
 What is the tiniest unit of information?
 Hint: This unit also represents the tiniest bit of information in computers.
 **A Bit**